 Up and over sand dunes, the thrill of the speed of which you go down them, the sliding of the quad as the sand moves under the wheels, mean that we arrived at santa Monica beach laughing, eyes shining, full of high spirits and more than ready to wash the sand dunes dust from us.
 I was giggly with the fact that I had overcome my fear of hurtling down the dunes.
 Those buggers were high!
 I had promised my boys that I wouldn’t chicken out, so I just went for it and it was exhilarating.
 So much fun.
 Reaching the top of one particular sand dune, my breath was taken away at the little slice of paradise that stretched before us.
 Sparkling turquoise waters, white, icing sugar fine sand, and not another person on the beach.
 It was stark contrast to the landscape through which we had travelled.
 It really was an island of two sides!
 The beach is 18km long, so it is never crowded!
 If you ever get to Boa Vista, you MUST visit this beach.
-Its unspoilt (for now) and a real treasure.
+Its unspoilt (for now) and a real treasure (all details here).
 Our guide told us that we could stop for an hour, so that was it.
 I was off.

 Now, I am incredibly self conscious of being in front of anyone in a swimming costume.
 My weight gain over the years has made me so.
 Other than my family, it rarely happens unless I really have to on holiday etc. However, call it a rush of blood to the head, or maybe high spirits from the thrill of the dunes, but I flung off my dress, kicked off my Havanans, and with a shout of “race you” I ran full pelt for the sea.
 Running like the devil himself was chasing me.
 I have no doubt that my butt was wobbling, my thighs were thundering and my bingo wings were flying, but I did not care.
 Not one bit.
 No Fecks Given.
 I knew how lucky I was to be on that beautiful, untouched beach.
 Nik and the boys followed suit, and with childlike abandon, we all dived into the ocean, relishing in its welcome coolness, letting the waves tumble us, popping back up from the waters surface laughing, spluttering and happy.
 So very, very happy.
 That moment then, that simple moment in time, was one of the happiest I have experienced.
 Me, my (soon to be completely) well husband, and my boys.
 Laughing until my happy, salty tears met the equally salty ocean.
 How lucky am I….